uliska/scheme-book/scheme/expressions.md

 Obviously procedures don't really have a “value”, therefore the interpreter uses this special kind of  `#< >` notation to tell us what it has read.
-`string-append` is a “primitive-procedure”, and `+` is a “primitive-generic”.
+`string-append` is a “primitive-procedure”, and `+` is a “primitive-generic” (which more or less is the same as a procedure).

+##### Procedure Names vs. Expressions

-Note that we didn't use parens here in order to evaluate the literals themselves.
-In order to demonstrate the difference we will show one last
-example: a procedure (defined by LilyPond), entered without and with
+The error in the previous section is caused by mixing procedures and expressions.
+And it is typically encountered when the input code mistakenly uses the procedure invocation instead of its name.
+In order to demonstrate the difference we will show another example: a procedure (defined by LilyPond), entered without and with parentheses:
-parentheses:

 ```
 guile> ly:version